meksor/iiasa-performance-engineering/notes/MEASUREMENTS.md

+> SLIDE 6

-# Taking Measurements
+# Measurements & Profiling

 As with any other measurement, we have to keep a few basic things mind to ensure we can trust our results.
-We have to create a "sterile" environment for ourselves as best we can.
+We have to create a "sterile" environment for ourselves as best we can and keep our measurment mechanism in mind.

-In a best case scenario we would be using a remote server in a datacenter somewhere.
+## Common Error Sources

-## Throttling
+### Throttling

 Semiconductors will increase in conductivity and eventually burn out the hotter they get.
 This means all long-running semi-conducting devices need some sort of negative feedback with every increase in temperature.
 Thermal throttling.